 Right now, many economists are talking about US growth through 2019 and a 3% unemployment rate.
 Goldman Sachs chief economist Jan Hatzius is one of them.
 The fly in the ointment is the Fed and its accelerated rate hike timetable.

 In the next recession, muni bonds will be hit and local governments will default.
 The Fed will use Section 13(3) of the Federal Reserve Act to buy municipal paper.
 And if they need even more authority, Congress will grant it.

 The potential for a state and municipal fiscal and public pension crisis is a defining issue for the next downturn.
-If we do have a pension crisis, it will be a systemic issue, both economically and politically.
-The issue with CalPERS tells you that.
+Underfunding guarantees problems.
+The question is whether the next downturn crystallizes a crisis.

 Albert Edwards says the Fed will tighten more aggressively.
 The increase in interest rates will be a stimulant at first.
 But eventually, the higher rates will catch up with debtors.

 This month, we have seen an unprecedented increase in volatility.
 When the fundamentals take a knock, that’s when we should worry though.
 Let’s wait for the CPI next week and revisit this conversation.